+Before we begin, make sure you’re running the latest July OnePlus 3 Android Pie update.
+They fixed several things and improved on the initial Pie release and stability.
 Without further delay, these are some of the bigger problems we see the most and potential fixes for owners.

-Won’t Accept Updates
+OnePlus 3 Won’t Accept Updates

 Pocket Problem (Overheating)

 You may have heard of this, and if not, you probably experienced it.
-The OnePlus 3 or 3T will randomly be extremely warm or low on battery for no apparent reason.
+The OnePlus 3 or 3T will randomly be extremely warm or low on battery for no clear reason.
 Especially after being removed from a pocket or purse.

 OnePlus was very aware of this issue and fixed it a while back.
-However, the update to Android 7.0 Nougat disabled the option in settings called “Pocket Mode” which prevents this issue.

 Head into Settings > Advanced > Pocket Mode > and set to Enable.

-Now this should no longer happen.
+Now, this should no longer happen.
 If your device is still getting warm it could be a rogue app draining the battery or keeping it awake, which is a separate topic completely.